laurenklun/ComStock.github.io/README.md

-# URBANopt Docs README
+# ComStock EUSS Documentation

-This repo contains documentation for the gems that make up the URBANopt<sup>&trade;</sup> SDK
+This repo contains documentation for the End-Use Savings Shapes (EUSS) project powered by ComStock.

 ## Local Development